'Iron Lady of India': Cong pays tributes to Indira Gandhi on death anniversary | Politics

 Indira Gandhi, the then prime minister, was assassinated on this day in 1984 by two of her own security guards.

-''My grandmother served the country fearlessly till the last moment -- her life is a source of inspiration for us,'' Rahul Gandhi said in a tweet in Hindi.
+''My grandmother served the country fearlessly till the last moment -- her life is a source of inspiration for us,'' former Congress chief Rahul Gandhi said in a tweet in Hindi.

 ''A great example of women power, humble tributes to Mrs. Indira Gandhi on her martyrdom day,'' he said.